ricarAlmeida/thesis-document-forgery-detection/README.md

 # Thesis: Document Forgery Detection

-This repository contains the code developed for a thesis project on **document forgery detection and localization**.
+This repository contains the code developed for a master's thesis on **document forgery detection and localization**, with a particular focus on document-level manipulation detection in realistic document verification scenarios.

-The project focuses on pixel-level localization of manipulated regions in document images using deep learning models and forensic image representations.
-The main experimental direction uses **RGB**, **ELA**, auxiliary channels, and combinations of these inputs, especially with SegFormer-based architectures and the RTM dataset.

-The repository also contains exploratory code for **PEP** experiments.
-PEP support was implemented during development, but it was not selected as a main thesis direction because it is less established in the literature for this specific setting, unlike ELA, which is a well-known forensic representation in image forensics.
+The work investigates deep learning approaches for detecting manipulated document images and localizing tampered regions.
+The main experimental pipeline is based on **SegFormer-B2**, including segmentation-only models, an MMSEG-based implementation, an image-level classification variant, and a final **dual-branch architecture** that combines pixel-level localization with document-level classification.

+---

+## Overview

+The project explores the following main directions:

+- Initial comparison between **HRNet**, **SegFormer-B2**, and **MiML** on DocTamper using RGB input;
+- Evaluation of different input representations on the RTM dataset:
+  - RGB;
+  - Error Level Analysis (ELA);
+  - High-pass filtering;
+  - Edge-based information;
+  - combinations of these representations;
+- Comparison between Hugging Face and MMSEG implementations of SegFormer-B2;
+- Image-level classification with an MMSEG-based SegFormer-B2 backbone;
+- Dual-branch SegFormer-B2 models for joint segmentation and document-level classification;
+- Image-only training of the dual-branch architecture to compare against the standalone MMSEG classification head and the full dual-branch model;
+- Convolutional refinement in the image-level branch.

+The final model uses a shared SegFormer-B2 encoder with two branches:

+1. a segmentation branch for pixel-level manipulation localization;
+2. an image-level branch for document-level tampering detection.

 ---